nicklalone/CIST_2500/02_Descriptives/day1.md

 What do you notice here?
 If you are unsure, the s, the $\bar{x}$ which is the mean of a sample, and the n-1.
 We take n-1 as we want to diminish the potential for errors so we basically say we collected fewer cases than we did so the numbers are more powerful and representative.

 ## <a id="whatdo"></a>What does this allow us to do?
 Taken together, the measures of central tendency let us know how our data are shaped.
+It also will tell us a lot that is dependent on how that numeric variable is actually measured.
+For example, if it's a test score from 0-100 and the Mean is a 43, there's something bad going on there.
+If the Mean is 100, there is also something going on there (and bad in this case is mostly about how difficult a course is from a promotion or continuing appointment perspective.).
+We could also be getting values at a glance of height of people aged 20-25 in Omaha.
+If the value is 2'5", there's something funky going on there because who is 2' high?
+Also, if the mean is 10'7", wouldn't everyone in Omaha be a professional basketball player?

 What is this shape I keep talking about?
 Well, think of it like this:

 ![Data Skew](/images/skew.jpg)

 What this allows us to see, to understand about our data is if we need to worry about outliers.
 Depending on the severity of the skew, you might need to do quite a bit to get it right with "right" meaning symmetric enough to do inferential tests on.
 Notice above that central tendency is literally pointing to symmetry meaning mean, median, and mode are all the same value so if the mean is the most likely value to be impacted by outliers, most of what we'll see in terms of skew begins there.

+I will mention this again in the future but remember this about Skew (and Kurtosis which I haven't mentioned at all) [From Here](https://community.gooddata.com/metrics-and-maql-kb-articles-43/normality-testing-skewness-and-kurtosis-241):

+> As a general rule of thumb: If skewness is less than -1 or greater than 1, the distribution is highly skewed.
+If skewness is between -1 and -0.5 or between 0.5 and 1, the distribution is moderately skewed. **If skewness is between -0.5 and 0.5, the distribution is approximately symmetric**.

+So modes of central tendency allow us to basically, "get started."

+Consider us started then.

 ## <a id="concepts"></a>Formulas, Greek Letters, and Concepts
 * Mean = This is essentially *the average* of your numeric distribution.
 To find this, sum all of your values and divide by total cases (n).